marovira/helios-ml/docs/source/why-helios.rst

 Compared to larger frameworks, Helios prioritises explicitness and simplicity over automation.
-Rather than inferring behaviour from annotations or hooks, Helios requires you to state your intent explicitly in code you own and can read.
+Rather than inferring behaviour from annotations or hooks, Helios requires you to state your intent explicitly by either overriding functions or opting in to features in code that you own.

-The table below contrasts Helios with PyTorch Lightning and Ignite across the most important areas for research and engineering:
+The table below contrasts Helios with PyTorch Lightning and Ignite across several areas for research and engineering:

 .. list-table::
    :header-rows: 1